awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_esp32wroom-32se.md

 1. Set up the Espressif hardware\.

-   For information about setting up the ESP32\-WROOM\-32SE development board hardware, see the [ ESP32\-DevKitC V4 Getting Started Guide](https://docs.espressif.com/projects/esp-idf/en/release-v4.2/esp32/hw-reference/esp32/get-started-devkitc.html)\.
+   For information about setting up the ESP32\-WROOM\-32SE development board hardware, see the [ ESP32\-DevKitC V4 Getting Started Guide](https://docs.espressif.com/projects/esp-idf/en/release-v4.2/esp32/get-started/index.html#installation-step-by-step)\.
 **Important**
-When you reach the **Get Started** section of the Espressif guides, stop, and then follow the remaining steps here\.
+When you reach the **Installation Step by Step** section of the guide, follow till you complete Step 4 \(Set up the environment variables\)\.
+Stop after you complete Step 4 and follow the remaining steps here\.

 1. Set up your development environment\.